 Simply put, Python runs slower but launches faster.
 Contrarily, Java launches slower but stands out for running faster.
 Ultimately, the better programming language is the one that meets the type of software program the developer wishes to create.
 Ideally, as referred, developers would benefit from learning both languages.

-After carefully analyzing the programming languages, it is no surprise that both Python and Java are in the top languages used worldwide.
+After carefully analysing the programming languages, it is no surprise that both Python and Java are in the top languages used worldwide.
 Python stands out for its simplicity and practicality, making development less complex.
 On the other hand, Java is not as simple to use, but it does offer outstanding stability and is a great way for the developer to apply computer science fundamentals.

 Plus, as we have observed, Python programs are typically shorter than the equivalent programs in Java due to Python's dynamic typing as well as the built-in high-level data types.
 However, Java is faster at runtime and also easier to debug.